ErwanBarbedor/PlumeScript/readme.md

 ### Bugfix
 - Fix anonymous macro returning behavior.
 - Fix an error occuring when using decimal key in tables.
+- Can use `nil` parameter in macro call without error about a wrong number of parameters.

 ### Internal change
 - `Plume table` have now exactly the same behavior as a `Lua table`.